huwb/cambridge-gamegig-2019-workshop-unity/README.md

 }
 ```

-With this we should be able to play a basic version other the game.
+With this we should be able to play a basic version other the game (although we haven't set up the camera behaviour yet).
 To start the game simulation, press the Play button on the top of the Unity window:

 ![](Imgs/2-04.jpg)